Kalamassery: Etymology

 The name Kalamassery is derived from Kalabhasery.
 In Malayalam, a word can have multiple meanings: in common usage "kalabham" means yellow sandalwood paste, and in literary Malayalam, it can mean Elephant.
 Kalabhasery, a location near HMT, was where elephants from Thrikkakara Temple was taken for rest after celebrations at the temple.
 During the course of time Kalabhasery became Kalamassery.
 Historically, the prominent area was called Njalakam, place with a prominent Juma Masjid, but during the time of creation of Kalamassery Panchayat which includes Njalakam, it was decided to name the area Kalamassery instead of Njalakam due to the growth of Kalamassery.
 A primary driver of growth was the nearby Fertilisers and Chemicals Travancore Limited (FACT) in Udyogamandal.
 Employees of FACT would regularly visit Kalamassery for shopping and other purposes.
 Many settled down in Kalamassery after retirement in places like Santhinagar and Santhinagar Annexe.
 This growth was brought about by new industries like HMT in that area.
 Later, the rapid growth of Kalamassery led to it being promoted to a Municipality.

 Geography

 The soils consists mainly of recent sediments (Alluvium, Teri's, Brown sand etc.).
 Red colored sticky soil is also found in these areas.
 The climate is generally tropical, heavy rains from the southwest and northeast monsoon are common from June through September.
 The average annual rainfall is about 350 cm.

+Civic administration

+Kalamassery is a major suburb of the city of Kochi.
+It is administered by the Kalamassery Municipality, established on 1990.
+The municipality is divided into 46 wards, each represented by an elected councillor, who together form the municipal council.
+The council is headed by a Chairperson and a Deputy Chairperson, elected from among its members.

+2025 Kalamassery Municipal Elections

+In the 2025 municipal elections, the UDF won 28 seats, followed by the LDF with 11, NDA with 1, and Independents with 6 seats.